petebyrne/it-support-troubleshooting-playbook/active-directory-basics.md

 - Repeated lockouts continue after basic checks
 - Security concerns are identified

+## Interview Questions

+### What is Active Directory?

+> Active Directory is Microsoft's directory service used to centrally manage users, computers, permissions and authentication within an organisation.

+### What are some common 1st line Active Directory tasks?

+> Common tasks include password resets, account unlocks, checking group membership, creating user accounts and helping users regain access to systems.

+### Why are groups used in Active Directory?

+> Groups allow permissions to be assigned to multiple users at once rather than managing each user individually.

+### What causes account lockouts?

+> Account lockouts are often caused by repeated incorrect password attempts or old credentials stored in applications, mobile devices or VPN clients.

+### What is the difference between authentication and authorisation?

+> Authentication verifies a user's identity, while authorisation determines what resources and systems they can access once authenticated.

+### A user can log into Windows but cannot access a shared drive.
+What would you check?

+> I'd determine whether the issue affects one user or multiple users, check group membership and permissions, review any error messages and confirm whether the user previously had access.

+### What would you do if a user could not log in?

+> I'd gather information about the error, verify the user's identity, determine whether the issue is related to passwords, account lockouts, MFA or connectivity, and then troubleshoot or escalate as appropriate.

 ## Interview Summary

 A strong 1st line explanation: